BZemba87/true-crime-story-time/README.md

 ## Landing Page (non member)

+Non members are able to browse through blog posts, view number of likes on each post and have the option to sign up and create an account

 <h2 align ="center"><img src = "assets/docs/landingpage.png"></h2>

 ## Landing Page (member)

+Members are able to browse through blog posts, view number of likes on each post and have the option to log out

 <h2 align ="center"><img src = "assets/docs/landing_member.png"></h2>

 ## Blog Post Page (member)

+Members are able to like or leave comments on blog posts

 <h2 align ="center"><img src = "assets/docs/blogpost_member.png"></h2>

 ## Blog Post Page (non member)

+Non members can read blog posts without the option to comment

 <h2 align ="center"><img src = "assets/docs/blogpost_nonmember.png"></h2>